 In popular culture, Taoism is best known for drawing on the idea of unity and opposites or Yin and Yang.
 The principle of Yin and Yang is that the world is filled with complementary forces of action and non-action, light and dark, hot and cold, etc. The aim is to create a balance between two opposing forces.
 This religion is practiced in China, Taiwan, Southeast Asia, and parts of Europe and America.

-2Confucianism – Origin: China, Circa 600 BCE
+7. Confucianism – Origin: Northern China, Circa 500 BCE

-5Shinto – Origin: Japan, Circa 700 BCE
+8. Shintoism – Origin: Japan, Circa 700 BCE

 Many believe that Shinto officially began only after Buddhism was introduced to Japan around the 6th Century BCE.
 However, archaeological records mention that Shinto’s roots date back to 700 BCE with some documents dating back even further.
 Many Buddhist elements are mixed into the Shinto faith and traditions.
 One of the guiding principles of the Shinto religion is the idea that everything possesses a spiritual essence or energy called ‘kami’.
-Mountains, rivers, places, animals and people are said to have ‘kami’ within them.
+Mountains, rivers, places, animals, and people are said to have ‘kami’ within them.

 The belief in the importance and beauty of nature is also integral to this religion.
 Shinto has no founder and no official sacred scriptures.
 The ruling aristocracy declared Shinto to be Japan’s state religion during the Meiji Period (1868 – 1912).
 Shinto and Buddhism continue to remain an intrinsic part of Japanese society and culture.

 It is always an incredibly fascinating journey to understand how religion has evolved over the years and what it has morphed into in today’s modern times.
 Religion has been a driving factor in the lives of many individuals and has a major impact on worldviews and the way they choose to lead their lives.
-Understanding the oldest religions in the world helps us see what ideas and beliefs we have chosen to discard and what we have considered worthy enough to keep around.
+Understanding the oldest religion in the world helps us see what ideas and beliefs we have chosen to discard and what we have considered worthy enough to keep around.